tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/bijectors/Bijector.md

 `is_constant_jacobian` encodes the fact that the jacobian matrix is constant.
 The semantics of this argument are the following:

-  * Repeated calls to "log_det_jacobian" functions with the same `event_ndims` (but not necessarily same input), will return the first computed jacobian (because the matrix is constant, and hence is input independent).
+  * Repeated calls to 'log_det_jacobian' functions with the same `event_ndims` (but not necessarily same input), will return the first computed jacobian (because the matrix is constant, and hence is input independent).